Illustrator: Frank Kalan

 Celia Scott‘s Rumor Has It is a modern-day Cinderella story where the fairy godmother is not an actual person, but a false rumor that transforms a frumpy heroine into a glamorous new woman who finds her prince.

-Lucinda lives with her father, stepmother, and model-slim stepsisters.
-She’s clumsy, nearsighted, and insecure.
+She lives with her father, stepmother, and model-slim stepsisters.
 Poor Luce is constantly berated by her family members.
 In their eyes, she’s a hopeless mess.

 Enter Leo, a dashing Englishman who has business with her father.
 The family conspires to set up Leo with Lucinda’s more glamorous, slim stepsister.
 However, Leo’s mind is just on work.